MidhunPalanisamy/Propease-Dynamic/README.md

 This project is open-source and available under the MIT License.

 🙌 Acknowledgements
-Built with by Midhun Palanisamy and contributors.
+Built with by Midhun Palanisamy